Developing to Spec: Part 20a – Powerful and Precise

 Not only does the money my patrons pay me allow me to take the time to get material like this written, my patrons give me the incentive to keep grinding on a project to make sure it gets finished!
 If you want to see more things like this, consider joining for just a few dollars a month!

-Posted on January 14, 2020, in Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder, PC Options, Starfinder.
+Posted on January 14, 2020, in Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options, Starfinder.
 Bookmark the permalink.
 Leave a comment.